kotKolil/OFF/documentation.md

 to delete topic or message, you can use buttons near message form in topic or button in messsage

-​	If you not logged in or not moderator, you can not delete messsage or topic
+​	If you not logged in or not moderator, you can`t delete messsage or topic

 # Classes